Rapidly-spreading fires are threatening to burn through Canadian towns and degrading air quality - KESQ

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Joe Sutton, Paradise Afshar and Sara Smart contributed to this report.
+CNN’s Amanda Musa, Joe Sutton, Paradise Afshar and Sara Smart contributed to this report.